 Ancient Monuments and Archaeological Areas Act, 1979 Type of document Legislation Timescale - Overview To protect archaeological heritage.
-Key messages/ objectives Defines monuments and archaeological areas.
-Includes the process for works affecting a monument or archaeological area.
+Key messages/ Defines monuments and archaeological areas. objectives Includes the process for works affecting a monument or archaeological area.
 Includes the procedures for enforcement and temporary stop notices.
-Implications for the LPR To ensure that the legislation that protects archaeological heritage is followed and properly considered in planning decision making.
-11 - 11 - 01 1 1 POMO 2017
+Implications for the LPR followed and properly considered in planning decision making.

 Heritage Statement, DCMS, 2017

 Type of document Policy paper

-Timescale
+Timescale -

 Overview The Government's vision and strategy for Heritage and the historic

 environment.

 Key messages/ To maximise the contribution heritage can make to the economy and

 objectives socially.

 Heritage is internationally recognised and valued.

 To help the heritage sector to become resilient and sustainable.

 Implications for the LPR For Local Plan policies to support heritage assets to be resilient and

 sustainable.

 The Historic Environment in Local Plans, Historic England, 2015 Type of document Advice note Timescale - Overview Advice on how to implement historic environment policy in the NPPF and guidance set out in the PPG.
 Key messages/ The positive role heritage has in contributing to the landscape, objectives economy, creating a sense of place, local identity and society.
-Implications for the LPR Does the Local Plan have a positive strategy for the conservation and enjoyment of the historic environment?
+Implications for the LPR Does the Local Plan have a positive strategy for the conservation and - enjoyment of the historic environment?